FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Key tenants:
 * Use TypeScript.
 * All `@components` are members of the parent `@container` container class instance.
-* Components and component `@dependency`s are stored as lazily evaluated getters: circular dependencies are fine!
+* Components are stored as lazily evaluated getters: circular dependencies are fine!

 ## Usage